odidev/bitbucket-build-status-resource/README.md

 # concourse-resource-bitbucket

-This is a fork of https://github.com/Karunamon/concourse-resource-bitbucket.
+This is a fork of https://github.com/ecometrica/concourse-resource-bitbucket, which in turn forked https://github.com/Karunamon/concourse-resource-bitbucket.
 This fork is substantially changed from the original.

 Summary of changes: